Azteca Uno: Azteca Internacional

 The network also operates an international version of Azteca Trece as AZ Mundo (formerly Azteca 13 Internacional), reaching 13 countries in North, Central and South America.
 On 15 July 2004, the CRTC in Canada denied a request for Azteca 13 Internacional to be broadcast via digital cable and satellite.
 However, a second subsequent request was approved on 20 January 2006.
 On 15 September 2015, Azteca 13 International was renamed AZ Mundo.
-The channel is available in Canada on Rogers Digital Cable, Vidéotron & Bell Fibe TV.
+The channel is available in Canada on Rogers Digital Cable, Vidéotron and Bell Fibe TV.
 On 5 June 2023, the channel would be relaunched again as Azteca Internacional.

-Azteca Uno transmitters
+Transmitters

 Azteca Uno is available on 91 of its own transmitters as well as on a subchannel of 13 Azteca 7 transmitters.
 The latter only carry Azteca Uno in standard definition.

 As part of the national virtual channel realignment of October 2016, Azteca Trece, including in Mexico City, moved from channel 13 to channel 1.
 The move allowed it to leapfrog Las Estrellas, its primary competitor, which remained on channel 2; it also ultimately led to the rename of the network as Azteca Uno effective 1 January 2018.